rust-pcap/pcap/README.md

 **This feature is supported only on Linux and Mac OS X. It will not work and is not supported on Windows.**

+## Unstable Features

+Use at your own risk, we do not consider this our public API yet.

+### `lending-iter`

+Use the `lending-iter` feature to enable the lending packet iterator.
+See `lendingiterprint` example.

 ## Minimum Supported Rust Version (MSRV)

 This crate uses Rust 2018 and requires a compiler version >= 1.46.